thoughtbot/superglue/docs/index.md

 # Overview

 Superglue is a library that thoughtfully pairs Rails and React.
-Its built with a laser focus on The Rails Way and aims to provide a simple developer experience that is on par with Hotwire, Stimulus, and Turbo.
+Its built with a laser focus on The Rails Way and aims to provide a simple developer experience on par with Hotwire, Stimulus, and Turbo.
 Confidently use Rails routes, controllers, views as you normally would in a multi-page application and integrate with React's vast ecosystem.